Calculating R-Values

 Blank Worksheet Blank R-Value Chart

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or it's personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.
+As a professional, you should review it.

 Blank R-Value Chart